Ravjot03/Generative-AI-Projects/README.md

 This project implements a Sequence-to-Sequence (Seq2Seq) Transformer model for language translation using PyTorch and TorchText.
 The model is trained on the Multi30k dataset, which contains parallel English-German sentence pairs.
 Key components include tokenization, vocabulary creation, positional encoding, and the Transformer architecture.

 ### 8. [PDF Chatbot System](https://github.com/Ravjot03/PDF-Chatbot-System)
+This project demonstrates a chatbot system that interacts with PDF files in a conversational manner.
+The chatbot extracts the text from a PDF document and allows users to query the content through a conversational interface.
+It uses LangChain and OpenAI models to provide responses based on the information in the PDF.